edgarcosta/endomorphisms/README.md

 *Computing period matrices and the Abel-Jacobi map of superelliptic curves*
 Mathematics of Computation, 88 (316) (2017)

-The (upcoming!) calculation of period matrices of plane quartic curves will use the following work:
+The calculation of period matrices of plane quartic curves uses the following work:

 Christian Neurohr
 *Efficient integration on Riemann surfaces & applications*